openwisp/openwisp-monitoring/docs/developer/extending.rst

         # add your changes here
         pass

-11. Create root URL configuration
+11. Create Root URL Configuration
 ---------------------------------

 Please refer to the `urls.py